DenizAkansoy/DebrisPy/README.md

 # **DebrisPy**
 ## *A Python Package for Computing the Radial Profiles of Surface Density in Debris Discs*

-Welcome to **DebrisPy** — a lightweight package designed to compute the azimuthally averaged surface density (ASD) profiles in debris discs using both semi-analytical and Monte Carlo approaches ([see full documentation](#4-documentation) for usage).
+Welcome to **DebrisPy** — a lightweight package designed to compute the azimuthally averaged surface density (ASD) profiles in debris discs using both semi-analytical and Monte Carlo approaches.

 ![Demo](assets/demo.gif)